radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 Additional optional parameters are the fluid viscosity, the radius at the inlet, the model used to solve the fluid dynamics and the type of solver.
 The full manual of the _pipenet_ class constructor is provided here.

-For example, this code creates a _pipenet_ object describing a small, two-dimensional 3-capillary network, depicted below.
-It also ensures that the fluid dynamics follows the model used in Blinder et al, Nat Neurosci 2013, doi: , which is solved numerically, with default inlet radius computation (mean of the radii emanating from the inlet):
+For example, this code creates an initialises a _pipenet_ object describing a small, two-dimensional 3-capillary network, as the one depicted below.

 ```
 import numpy as np